direct to content

 Salvage

-In 2016 it was discovered that the wrecks of De Ruyter and Java, and much of Kortenaer had disappeared from the seabed, although their imprints on the ocean floor remained.
-During a meeting on November 23, 2016, President Widodo of Indonesia and Prime Minister Rutte of the Netherlands agreed that the countries would work together to determine what had happened and to preserve their maritime heritage in the future.
+The De Ruyter is a war grave and is designated as an 'historic shipwreck' on official nautical charts.
+Unfortunately, this designation has not been able to protect it from looting.
+In 2016 it was discovered that the wrecks of the De Ruyter and the Java, and a large part of the Kortenaer, had disappeared from the seabed, though their imprints remain.
+During a meeting on November 23rd 2016, president Widodo of Indonesia and Prime Minister Rutte of the Netherlands agreed that both countries would cooperate to research what had happened and to better preserve their maritime heritage in the future.
 A three-tracked approach was agreed upon by both governments:

 • Verification of the disappearance;